syedsajjadaskari/sagemaker-ai/README.md

 <img width="384" height="275" alt="Screenshot 2025-09-18 at 8 55 43 PM" src="https://github.com/user-attachments/assets/a8b5959f-d890-4590-98bb-f39da34dccf1" />

 Step 4: Select notebook instance and Open JupyterLab.
 Select ipykernal as your preferred notebook when prompted.Go to File->New->Terminal and create a new terminal.

+Clone the repository
+Open cat - 2.ipynb file
+see the instruction there